huyen-pk/file_transfer/README.md

 # File transfer
-Transferring files from one folder to another asynchronously
+Transferring files from one folder to another asynchronously.

 ## Assumptions
 - When a file is transferred, a copy of this file is placed under the new folder, keeping the original intact.